boyanfan/dream-engine/docs/ResourceManager.md

 Font* getFont(const std::string& fontName) const;
 ```

-Retrieves a loaded font from the font pool.
+Retrieve a loaded font from the font pool.

 **Parameters**
 - fontName: The base filename of the font, without the extension.